 - Read the full details on determining fleet champions.

-- 69 of our 115 fleet raced in at least one of the seven events.
+- 77 of our 144 member fleet raced in at least one of the scheduled events.

-- 8 out of 43 sailors qualified in Lasers.
+- 9 out of 50 members qualified in Lasers.

-- 5 out of 26 sailors qualified in Laser Radials.
+- 7 out of 27 members qualified in Laser Radials.

-Review the rankings for the 2018 season: Laser and Laser Radial.
+Review the rankings of qualifying members for 2019: Laser and Laser Radial.

-Congratulations to Scott Williamson (Laser) and Dorian Haldeman (Laser Radial), our two Laser Fleet 10 Champions for the 2018 season!
+Congratulations to Dave Waiting (Laser) and Dorian Haldeman (Laser Radial), our two Laser Fleet 10 Champions for the 2019 season!

 In addition, Lasers dominate SSA's informal "TESOD" (Tuesday Evening Sailing One Designs) from May to September.
 If you like racing, don’t want to both scrambling to find a crew, and want to sail with a great bunch of competitors on the most popular and widely sailed one-design sailboat, then Laser Fleet 10 at SSA is the place to be.